JLMadsen/twoPhaseCommit/README.md

 ### Choices

-In some cases I changed the concept and therefore I want to highlight the choices I made.
+In some cases I changed the concept and therefore I want to highlight the choices I made which may not be obvious.

 - Instead direct client to client communication I use socket server which relays all messages to all other clients.
 In the original concept individual clients could communicate with each other, but because I chose to send it to all.
 I believe since this is already as system based upon voting, everyone should have access to the vote results.

+- Added additional check to see if onPhaseChange is implemented.
+Due to how the protocol writes data we need to check if the user has implemented the method.
+Another way i could have done this was to write the data to a file, but i chose not to.

-## Techstack
+## Tech stack

+For this implementation i chose to write in javascript since it allowed me easy usage of websocket and React.

+In javascript all assignments are atomic meaning there is less chance of getting write errors when committing.

 ### Two phase commit protocol